paulyushonke/VendingMachine/README.md

 # Snack-O-Matic Vending Machine🧃

-Snack-O-Matic is a React-based virtual vending machine simulation.
+Snack-O-Matic" is a React-based virtual vending machine simulation developed as a semester project for the Computer Math course.
 It provides a fun and interactive way to demonstrate state management and user interactions in a React application.

 ## Features